 The Court's first explicit statement of the ldesignated public forum doctrine came in Southeastern Promotions v Conrad.
 Southeastern Promotions sought permission to use Chattanooga, Tennessee's municipal auditorium for performances of the musical "Hair."
 Although the auditorium had been rented for a wide variety of expressive activities prior to Southeastern's application, Chattanooga city officials refused Southeastern's request, citing Hair's nudity, tacit approval for drug use, sexual themes, and bad language.
 The Court found the municipal auditorium to be a designated public forum, and the city's refusal to permit use of its auditorium to be an unconstitutional prior restraint.

 The main difference between traditional and limited public forum, for First Amendment purposes, is that the government, in dedicating the forum for expressive purposes--that is, in defining the forum--may adopt reasonable limitations on who may use the forum.
 (Also, government cannot ban expression completely in the traditional public forum, whereas it is under no First Amendment obligation to have opened a limited forum.)
-For example, the UMKC student center meeting rooms found to be a limited public forum in Widmar v Vincent could be restricted in their use to students, but the university could not--the Court said--allow students to meet for academic, social, or political purposes, but not for religious purposes.
+For example, the UMKC student center meeting rooms found to be a limited public forum in Widmar v Vincent could be restricted in their use to students, excluding members of the general public.
+It also would be permissible to restrict use of the meeting rooms to only academic programming.
+But it is impermissible, the Court said, for the university to allow students to meet for academic, social, or political purposes, but not for religious purposes.

 the overtly religious nature of its publication.